awsdocs/amazon-forecast-developer-guide/doc_source/custom-domain.md

 ## Related Time Series Dataset Type<a name="related-time-series-type-custom-domain"></a>

-The following fields are required: :
+The following fields are required:
 + `item_id` \(string\)
 + `timestamp` \(timestamp\)

 In addition to the required fields, your training data can include other fields\.
+To include other fields in the dataset, provide the fields in a schema when you create the dataset\.

 ## Item Metadata Dataset Type<a name="item-metadata-type-custom-domain"></a>

 The following field is required:
 + `item_id` \(string\)

-Although the following field is optional, Amazon Forecast suggests that you include it:
+The following field is optional and might be useful in improving forecast results:
 + `category` \(string\)

 In addition to the required and suggested optional fields, your training data can include other fields\.
+To include other fields in the dataset, provide the fields in a schema when you create the dataset\.